Highlights from this article:

 And while some experience the intensification of odor in an unpleasant direction, interestingly researchers also found that the incidence of vaginal odor decreases with age; 31% of women under 55 years old reported odor, whereas only 13% of women over 75 reported odor.

-So, while menopause continues to be a hellscape for many, the good (ish) and optimistic news is that it looks like vaginal odor might decrease as people with vaginas age and move from perimenopause to menopause.
+So, while menopause continues to be a hellscape for many, the good (ish) and optimistic news is that it looks like vaginal smell might decrease as people with vaginas age and move from perimenopause to menopause.

-• a shift in your vaginal microbiome
+• a shift in your vaginal microbiome.

-First, they can cause a rise in vaginal pH, making the vagina more susceptible to an overgrowth of disruptive microbes.
-Second, they produce chemicals known as ‘biogenic amines’, which give off unpleasant odors when combined together.
+Anaerobic microbes do two things that create more opportunities for vaginal odor.
+First, they can cause a rise in vaginal pH, making the vagina more susceptible to bacterial growth of disruptive microbes.
+Second, they produce chemicals known as ‘biogenic amines’, which give off unpleasant odors when combined.

 The most common microbes that researchers suspect produce smelly molecules, found within the vagina, include: